rsksmart/devportal-1.0/rif/storage/pinning/index.md

 ---

 ## RIF Storage Pinning service
-The RIF Storage Pinning service, offered together with the RIF Marketplace, is a service that allows Storage Providers to list their offers and enter in storage agreements with consumers, which can pay using different methods such as R-BTC or RIF tokens.
+The RIF Storage Pinning service, offered together with the RIF Marketplace, is a service that allows Storage Providers to list their offers and enter in storage agreements with consumers, which can pay using different methods such as RBTC or RIF tokens.

 ## Repositories
  - [Pinning Service](https://github.com/rsksmart/rif-storage-pinner): A nodejs service which listens on Providers offer and pins/unpins files from Provider running IPFS node